 - Evidence-Based Examination of the Shoulder: An Update

 - Biomechanics of the Shoulder

-You can also develop expertise in the shoulder by completing the Shoulder Rehabilitation MedBridge Certificate program.
+You can also develop expertise in the shoulder by completing the Rehabilitation of the Shoulder MedBridge Certificate program.

 - Smith, J., Kotajarvi, B. R., Padgett, D. J., & Eischen, J. J. (2002).
 Effect of scapular protraction and retraction on isometric shoulder elevation strength.
 Archives of Physical Medicine and Rehabilitation, 83(3): 367–370.